 Even a country like Nepal without a prosperous economy has a directory of startups that will take weeks to read about individually.
-But maybe, startups succeed well in a developing nation rather than a developed one because the startup is all about letting the new ideas and Nepal has a lot of ideas that aren’t in yet.
+But maybe, startups succeed well in a developing nation rather than a developed one because the startup is all about letting new ideas and Nepal has a lot of ideas that aren’t in yet.
 Microsoft Innovation Center in Nepal has been actively helping new tech startups from their training to funding and there are organizations and events actively aiding and supporting the entrepreneurial vision of youths.
-Startups in Nepal varies from mobile apps, PC software, online services to products and technology developments.
-Although the startups here fail to gain international attention, the internal talks on startup trend and activities have been a great interest among people in recent years.
-The latest big news on startups was when the Kantipur Media Group (KMG), the leading media house in the country decided to invest to F1 soft International, the largest Financial Technology company of the country for its signature product eSewa and mobile banking applications.
+Startups in Nepal vary from mobile apps, PC software, and online services to products and technology developments.
+Although the startups here fail to gain international attention, the internal talks on startup trends and activities have been of great interest among people in recent years.
+The latest big news on startups was when the Kantipur Media Group (KMG), the leading media house in the country decided to invest in F1 soft International, the largest Financial Technology company in the country for its signature product eSewa and mobile banking applications.
 The rumor says it’s about $15 million amount and which is the highest investment a startup company received in Nepal so far.
-This kind of activity surely creates the hope in the emerging startup founders of a possibility of entering into a large scale.
+This kind of activity surely creates hope in the emerging startup founders of the possibility of entering into a large scale.

-Singapore, another Asian nation is not only connected to many countries that fostered its international trade but it is also a leader in IT industry.
-It was named the best startup ecosystem of Asia 2 years back while it has been hoping its position in the world’s list as well.
-Most of the startups in Singapore use app store and play store as their work ground for most of them are apps and software related to lifestyle, messenger, food services, transportation etc.
+Singapore, another Asian nation is not only connected to many countries that fostered its international trade but it is also a leader in the IT industry.
+It was named the best startup ecosystem in Asia 2 years back while it has been hoping for its position on the world’s list as well.
+Most of the startups in Singapore use the app store and play store as their work ground for most of them are apps and software related to lifestyle, messenger, food services, transportation, etc.

-Apps are not only the startup trend in Singapore but they also constitute most of the startups in India, China, Malaysia, and Japan.
+Apps are not only the startup trends in Singapore but they also constitute most of the startups in India, China, Malaysia, and Japan.

-Japan has taken its anime industry to another level by many startups launched on the basis of anime and manga target Okatus worldwide.
-Apps that let users dress up like anime characters and play games are most popular startups based in Japan.
+Japan has taken its anime industry to another level with many startups launched on the basis of anime and manga target Okatus worldwide.
+Apps that let users dress up like anime characters and play games are the most popular startups based in Japan.

-E-commerce is popular startup trend in almost all Asian countries and throughout the world.
-It is an obvious and not worth mentioning fact that most startups throughout the continent and the entire world economy is based on IT and the majority of them are in the forms of mobile apps.
+E-commerce is a popular startup trend in almost all Asian countries and throughout the world.
+It is an obvious and not worth mentioning fact that most startups throughout the continent and the entire world economy are based on IT and the majority of them are in the form of mobile apps.

 While only a few Asian countries have been acing the race of startups, talking about just numbers, Asia is the land to look out for.